polterguy/magic/README.md

-# Magic for ASP.NET
+# Magic, an Application Generator

-Magic is a super extendible DSL and a scaffolding CRUD generator for .Net Core, that allows you to create your .Net Core/Angular/Database Web applications, _literally by simply clicking a button_.
+Magic is an application generator, that allows you to create your Web applications, _literally by simply clicking a button_.
 Watch the video below for a demonstration.

 <p align="center">
 <a href="https://www.youtube.com/watch?v=afzxchk82nY">